 You can use external apps to edit your images if Photos doesn’t meet your needs.
 In the library view, go to Image > Edit With and choose an editor.
 When you’re done, the edited image will be pulled back into Photos, and you’ll still be able to revert the image should you need to.

-(That said, this feature is new, so consider working with duplicates: Image > Duplicate or cmd+D makes a copy of a selected image.)
+(You could also consider working with duplicates: Image > Duplicate or cmd+D makes a copy of a selected image.)

 09. Use Photos on iPad